North America Drone Services Market Size and Share

 Recent Industry Developments

-• May 2025: John Deere acquired Sentera, a leader in remote imagery solutions for agriculture.
+• May 2025: John Deere acquired Sentera, a leader in remote imagery solutions for the agricultural industry.
 This strategic move enhances John Deere's technological portfolio, equipping farmers and agricultural service providers with advanced tools to harness data, ultimately boosting farm profitability, efficiency, and sustainability.

 • April 2025: Zipline expanded its services to the Dallas area through a partnership with Walmart.
 The startup, known for delivering everything from vaccines to ice cream using electric autonomous drones, now offers its service in Mesquite, Texas, roughly 15 miles east of Dallas.
 Walmart customers in the area can opt for 30-minute deliveries via Zipline's latest unmanned aerial vehicles, dubbed P2 Zips.
 These advanced drones from Zipline can transport cargo weighing up to eight pounds within a 10-mile radius and are precise enough to land packages on surfaces as small as a table or doorstep.

-• February 2025: Ondas and Volatus Aerospace partnered to deploy Optimus autonomous platform for border surveillance.
+• February 2025: Ondas and Volatus Aerospace partnered to deploy the Optimus autonomous platform for border surveillance.

 Table of Contents for North America Drone Services Industry Report